tecnomod-um/oquare-kg/evaluation/bgw-monarch.md

 * Same representation, same metric applicability.
 Both families are RDF/OWL-native knowledge graphs.
-OQuaRE-KG therefore applies to the Monarch set with exactly the same operational definitions used for BioGateway — no translation, re-serialisation or schema mapping intervenes that could introduce a confound.
+OQuaRE-KG therefore applies to the Monarch set with exactly the same operational definitions used for BioGateway.
 Any difference in the resulting scores is attributable to the graphs, not to the measurement pipeline.
 * Same construction principle: relation-type slices.
 Each CisReg graph is a relation-type slice of a CRM-centred domain (CRM→transcription factor, CRM→phenotype,